lornelneale/hello-world/README.md

 # hello-world
-Initial foray into the Github world
+Initial foray into the GitHub world